yegor256/blog/_drafts/daily.md

 are self-disciplined and self-motivated.
-They know what they work for, how to achieve better results, and exactly what needs to be done in order to help the project move forward: all metrics are right in front of you and them.
+They know what they work for, how to achieve better results, and exactly what needs to be done in order to help the project move forward: all metrics are right in front of you, and them.
 By the end of the month you just open the dashboard, see the numbers and [reward]({% pst 2014/sep/2014-09-24-why-monetary-awards-dont-work %}) the best of them.

 Is this how your team works?
 I doubt it.
 I was kidding.

-Most probably, it works like this:
+Most probably it works like this:
-1) some people ocassionaly commit some code while others barely touch the keyboard spending most of their "work time" sitting at
+1) some people ocassionaly commit some code while others barely touch the keyboard spending most of their "work time" sitting in
 [meetings]({% pst 2015/jul/2015-07-13-meetings-are-legalized-robbery %})
 and chatting online,
 2) everybody gets paid
 [regularly]({% pst 2015/jul/2015-07-21-hourly-pay-modern-slavery %}),
-no matter how much they contribute and those who don't do anything get as much as hard-workers, or even more,
+no matter how much they contribute and those who don't do anything get as much as the hard-workers, or even more,
 3) code reviews are hardly mandatory and very often dirty code gets through, just because nobody wants to offend its author or the review takes too long with no chances to see code improvements, simply because the author doesn't care.
 I can continue, if you like.

-Looks familiar?
+Sound familiar?

 In this situation, which is much more popular than the previous story, how do you, being a
 [manager]({% pst 2016/may/2016-05-24-who-is-project-manager %}),
 make people actually work?
-I mean those people who don't work simply because it would be stupid to work when nobody can control the output and can't really punish for its absence.
+I'm talking about those people who don't work simply because it would be stupid to work when nobody can control the output and can't really punish anyone for its absence.
 How do you _enforce_ the discipline in such a team?

 You can, of course, go to the tracking system and check how many